Towards Unified World Models for Visual Navigation via Memory-Augmented Planning and Foresight: Introduction

-In response, we propose \textbf{UniWM}, a unified memory-augmented world model that integrates navigation planning and visual imagination within a single multimodal autoregressive backbone (Fig.~\ref{fig:overall1}; Sec.~\ref{sec:foundations-formulation}).
-During training we interleave planner and world-model samples and jointly optimize bin-token classification for actions and reconstruction for images in a shared tokenization space for actions, text, pose, and vision; the framework scales with parameter-efficient fine-tuning such as LoRA (Fig.~\ref{fig:overall1}\,(a); Sec.~\ref{sec:unified-training}).
-At inference UniWM alternates between predicting the next action and imagining the next egocentric view, which explicitly grounds control in predicted visual outcomes and mitigates state and action misalignment (Fig.~\ref{fig:overall1}\,(b); Sec.~\ref{sec:inference-memory}).
-Additionally, a hierarchical two-level memory that combines an intra-step cache with a cross-step trajectory store augments attention through similarity gating and temporal decay, sustaining coherent longer-horizon rollouts and improving stability (Fig.~\ref{fig:detail}).
-Together these components unify planning and imagination within one backbone and provide a practical recipe for memory-augmented foresight in visual navigation.
+To address this challenge, we propose \ours, a unified memory-augmented world model that integrates navigation planning and visual imagination within a single multimodal autoregressive backbone (Fig.~\ref{fig:overall1}; Sec.~\ref{sec:foundations-formulation}).
+During training, we interleave planner and world-model samples and jointly optimize bin-token classification for actions and reconstruction for images in a shared tokenization space spanning actions, text, pose, and vision; the framework scales naturally with parameter-efficient tuning such as LoRA (Fig.~\ref{fig:overall1}a; Sec.~\ref{sec:unified-training}).
+At inference, UniWM alternates between predicting the next action and imagining the next egocentric view, explicitly grounding control in predicted visual outcomes and mitigating state--action misalignment (Fig.~\ref{fig:overall1}b; Sec.~\ref{sec:inference-memory}).
+We further introduce a two-level hierarchical memory that combines an intra-step cache with a cross-step trajectory store, augmenting attention via similarity gating and temporal decay to maintain coherent long-horizon rollouts and improve stability (Fig.~\ref{fig:detail}).
+Together, UniWM unifies planning and imagination within one backbone and offers a practical recipe for memory-augmented foresight in visual navigation.